On the isomorphism conjecture for groups acting on trees: Introduction and statements of Theorems

 (2).
 There is a homomorphism $f:\pi_1({\cal G})\to Q$ onto another group $Q$ so that the restriction of $f$ to any vertex group has finite kernel and $Q$ satisfies the FICwF$^P$. \end{thm}

 This Theorem is a special case of Proposition \ref{residually-prop} $(1)$ respectively Proposition \ref{theorem} $(b)$.
 See Section 7.

-\begin{rem} {\rm Here we remark that there is a large class of residually finite groups for which the FICwF$^P$ is true.
+\begin{rem} {\rm There is a large class of residually finite groups for which the FICwF$^P$ is true.
 For example, any group which contains a group from the following examples as a subgroup of finite index is a residually finite group satisfying the FICwF$^P$.

-1. Polycyclic groups (\cite{FJ}\footnote{By an email, dated July 11, 2008, Wolfgang L\"{u}ck informed me that the proof of the FIC$^P$ for a certain class of polycyclic groups as stated in theorem 4.8 in \cite{FJ} is not yet complete.
-However, this result and the corresponding result in the $L$-theory case of the conjecture were already used by several authors in published papers.
-The work on completing these proofs is in progress.
-We note here that if a polycyclic group $G$ is also virtually nilpotent then the FIC$^P$ for $G$ is already proved in lemma 4.1 in \cite{FJ}.
-I thank F.T.
-Farrell for pointing this out.}).